Dear Virginia Tea Party Patriots,

 John and his wife, Lynn, founded and led The Virginia Institute for Public Policy and The Tertium Quids.
 The Virginia Institute focused on research, education, and public policy.
 The Tertium Quids is a nonpartisan issue advocacy organization that supports conservative activists.
 Tea Party leaders may remember the TQ bumper sticker, Raise My Taxes—Lose My Vote.

-John was a frequent speaker at local Tea Party meetings, as well as VTPPF summit meetings and annual conferences.
-Many Tea Party leaders remember John’s clever and humorous roast of Attorney General Ken Cuccinelli during the 2011 VTPPF Annual Conference.
+John was a frequent speaker at local Tea Party meetings, as well as VTP summit meetings and annual conferences.
+Many Tea Party leaders remember John’s clever and humorous roast of Attorney General Ken Cuccinelli during the 2011 VTP Annual Conference.
 In addition, John was a great source of advice to Tea Party leaders in their efforts to influence public policy, especially in the Virginia General Assembly.

 John was prolific in his efforts to spread the blessings of liberty by featuring speakers, experts, and conservative candidates during his Tuesday Morning Group monthly meetings in Richmond, and by sponsoring the weekly Freedom and Prosperity radio program.